-- 4 To join a network, either click an SSID in the table and then click Connect or double-click an SSID. - 5 If the wireless security is activated for the selected wireless network, the Security Settings screen displays.
+- 4 To join a network, either click an entry in the table and then click Connect. - 5 If the wireless security is activated for the selected wireless network, the Security Settings screen displays.
 This screen varies according to the network's encryption method.
 Configure the same security settings as the associated network.

-Note: If the selected network is unavailable or security settings are not correct, the G-170S then automatically connects to an available network without security.
+Note: If the selected network is unavailable or security settings are not correct, the G-302 v3 cannot connect to a network.